yourdevkalki/arbitrum-vibekit/README.md

 Next, navigate to the `typescript` directory and run the following `pnpm` commands to build and start your agent:

 ```
-cd typescript
+cd typescript &&
-pnpm build

-pnpm --filter "lending-agent-no-wallet" install
+pnpm install &&
-pnpm --filter "lending-agent-no-wallet" build
+pnpm build &&
 pnpm --filter "lending-agent-no-wallet" dev
 ```

 Alternatively, you can use Docker to start up the agent:

 ```
-cd typescript
+cd typescript &&
-pnpm build
+pnpm build &&

 sudo pnpm --filter "lending-agent-no-wallet" docker:compose:up
 ```

 **4. Interact with the DeFi agent:**

-Once the agent is up and running on port 3001, you have two ways to engage with it:
+Once the agent is up and running, you have two ways to engage with it:

 - **Launch the Inspector interface:**